 Of course, it’s also important not to overdo it with eye contact.
 A good guideline to follow is the 50/70 rule.
-When you are speaking to the patient, try to hold eye contact for about 50 percent of the time.
-When you are listening, keep eye contact for about 70 percent of the time.
+When you are speaking to the patient, try to hold eye contact for about 50% of the time.
+When you are listening, keep eye contact for about 70% of the time.

-Smiling is also important, particularly in proper context.
+Smiling is also an important aspect of body language for doctors, particularly in proper context.
 Frowning, scowling, or grimacing as you discuss treatment with a patient can make them feel nervous or negative, and one of your goals as a physician is to dispel that fear and help make them comfortable.

 Mark Robert Waldman, a therapist and Associate Fellow at the Center for Spirituality and the Mind at the University of Pennsylvania, suggests that physicians develop what he calls “a kind of soft Mona Lisa smile and gentleness in your eyes” in order to build feelings of trust.
 Smile with both your mouth and your eyes; you might even practice this smile in the mirror each morning or evening.